Kevin Lunday

-Kevin Eugene Lunday (born October 12, 1965) is a United States Coast Guard admiral who has served as the acting commandant of the Coast Guard since 21 January 2025 and as the 34th vice commandant of the Coast Guard since 13 June 2024.
-He previously served as commander of the Coast Guard Atlantic Area from 2022 to 2024.
+Kevin Eugene Lunday (born October 12, 1965) is a United States Coast Guard admiral who has served as the 28th commandant of the Coast Guard since 15 January 2026 and as the acting commandant from 21 January 2025 to 15 January 2026.
+He previously served as the 34th vice commandant of the Coast Guard from 2024 to 2025 and as commander of the Coast Guard Atlantic Area from 2022 to 2024.

 A native of South Carolina, Lunday received his commission from the United States Coast Guard Academy in 1987, where he graduated with a B.S. degree in marine engineering.
-He holds a Juris Doctor from George Washington University Law School, an M.S. degree in national security strategy from the National War College and is a distinguished graduate of the College of Naval Command and Staff.
+He holds a Juris Doctor from George Washington University Law School, an M.S. degree in national security strategy from the National War College at National Defense University and is a distinguished graduate of the College of Naval Command and Staff.

 Military career

 Lunday served as the deputy for materiel readiness to the deputy commandant for mission support of the United States Coast Guard from 2020 to 2022.
 He also previously commanded the Coast Guard Fourteenth District (Hawaii and Pacific territories) from July 2018 to June 2020, Coast Guard Cyber Command from 2016 to 2018, and served as the director of exercises and training (J7) of United States Cyber Command from 2014 to 2016.
 In March 2024, Lunday was nominated for promotion to admiral and appointment as vice commandant of the Coast Guard.

+In January 2025, Admiral Linda Fagan was relieved as commandant by President Donald Trump, and Lunday assumed her position in an acting capacity.
+Lunday's Senate confirmation as commandant was temporarily halted due to a controversial policy designating nooses and swastikas from "symbols of hatred" to "potentially divisive".
+The policy was later rescinded, and Lunday was confirmed as commandant in December 2025.
+He assumed office as commandant on 15 January 2026.